Chocolate Fudge Frosting

 Buy Ghirardelli Premium Baking Chocolate, Gift Baskets, Candy

 Frosting TipIf you begin to have trouble spreading the frosting, keep a tall glass of hot water handy.
 Dip your knife or spreader in the hot water occasionally to aid in spreading.
-The recipe photograph shows this frosting on our Chocolate Fudge Cake.
+The recipe photograph shows this frosting on our recipe for Hershey's Fudge Cake.

 Online Since 1997